 The total cost for the class is 125 USD.
 This does not include any materials you would need to purchase ahead of time.

 Once I receive your payment for the class, you are registered and will be sent the materials list and some instructions to start preparing for this class.

-Registration closes January 9.
+Registration is closed.
 One registration per person is required.